Cyace84/DeNS/docs/src/pages/architecture.md

 ### 3. Auction Interfaces

-The auction interfaces, although not detailed here, play a crucial role in the process of acquiring new domains within the DeNS system.
+The auction interfaces, although not detailed here, play a crucial role in the process of acquiring new domains within the Ever Name system.